jorenheit/brainfix/README.md

                       Defaults to 20.
 --random            Enable random number generation (generates the ?-symbol).
                       Your interpreter must support this extension!
+--profile [file]    Write the memory profile to a file.
+In this file, the number of visits
+                      to each of the cells is listed.
+It can for example be used to inspec the total number of cells used by the program.
 --no-bcr            Disable break/continue/return statements for more compact output.
 --no-multiple-inclusion-warning
                     Do not warn when a file is included more than once, or when files